EgzonIseini/VP_Project/README.md

 	 - `BallStart`
 - `Constants` class

-### A brief explanation of the classes
+### A brief explanation of each class
 #### Block
-Block is an abstract class from which SquareBlock and PowerUps inherit.
-The reason behind Block being abstract is that we can have different sort of blocks depending on shape or even functionality, for instance we could have SquareBlocks and TriangularBlocks yet both would need some sort of drawing going on and both would need some sort of "hit mechanism" and so on.
+Block is an abstract class from which `SquareBlock` and `PowerUps` inherit.
+The reason behind Block being abstract is that we can have different sort of blocks depending on shape or even functionality, for instance we could have `SquareBlocks` and `TriangularBlocks` yet both would need some sort of drawing going on and both would need some sort of "hit mechanism" and so on.

 ```csharp
 [Serializable]